MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 == Upgrade Notice ==
+= 2.3.4 =
+* Added: Admin can allow vendors to hide/show their information(phone, email, address, despriction) from the customers.
+* Added: Admin can view "Rejected Vendors" under "User" tab.
+* Fixed: Shipping class issue for variable products has been fixed.
+* Fixed: Vendors can't mark products as featured.
+* Fixed: Overriding email template issue has been fixed.
+* Fixed: The "Add Commission" tab has been removed from the Admin's back-end.
+* Fixed: Shortcode - [wcmp_products vendor="VENDOR LOGIN NAME"] has been fixed.
+* Fixed: Product variation type is now available on the "Cart" page.
+* Fixed: Responsive issues in Vendor Dashboard fixed.
+* Fixed: Commission payment via PayPal MassPay issue has been fixed.
+* Modify: Description editor on the vendor's profile page has been modified.

 = 2.3.3 =
 * Fixed: Hide Promote Tab from Vendor Dashboard when coupon creation capability is disabled.
 * Fixed: Commission issue has been fixed now.